 Graham is among many cities across the nation that have plans and policies to reduce stormwater pollution under the federal NPDES (National Pollutant Discharge Elimination System) Phase II Stormwater Requirements.
 The City recieved its NPDES Stormwater Permit on July 1, 2005 and completes a Phase II Stormwater Annual Report.

 Under the NPDES Permit requirements, the City of Graham is responsible for the quality of the stormwater that drains from property and flows into the storm sewer system and discharges to state waters.
 To address these requirements, the City has developed a comprehensive stormwater management program that addresses public education, public participation, illicit discharge detection and elimination, construction site runoff control, post-construction stormwater management, and good housekeeping in municipal operations.

 Stormwater runoff carries dirt, grime, fertilizers, oil, gas and everything else we leave on the ground into our streams and water bodies.
 This stormwater runoff can result in:

 - Rivers, lakes and streams that may be too dirty to fish in, to swim in, or to drink from.

 - Increased levels of fecal bacteria in the water.

 NPDES Phase II is an unfunded federal mandate that requires the City of Graham to implement a comprehensive stormwater management program.
-The City of Graham has implemented a fee to fund the stormwater management program to be compliant with Federal and State regulations, safeguard your community through improving drainage systems, and to improve stormwater runoff pollution of local waters.
+The City has implemented a fee to fund the stormwater management program to be compliant with Federal and State regulations, safeguard our community through improving drainage systems, and to improve stormwater runoff pollution of local waters.